The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Introduction

 \section{Introduction}

 The stochastic-alpha-beta-rho (SABR) model proposed by \citet{hagan2002sabr} is one of the most popular stochastic volatility models adopted in the financial industry.
-Its commercial success is due to a few factors.
-The model is intuitive and the parameters are parsimonious.
-It provides a flexible choice of \textit{backbone}, the volatility smile dynamics under the spot price variation.
+Its commercial success is owing to a few factors.
+The model is intuitive and parsimonious.
+It provides a flexible choice of \textit{backbone}, the trace of the at-the-money volatility against the spot price.
 Most importantly, \citet{hagan2002sabr} provide an analytic approximation of implied Black--Scholes (BS) volatility in closed form (hereafter, the HKLW formula), from which traders can readily convert to the option price using the BS formula.

-The HKLW formula is an asymptotic expansion valid only for a small time-to-maturity (up to the first order in time) and a near-the-money strike price.
+The HKLW formula is an asymptotic expansion valid for small time to maturities (up to the first order in time) and near-the-money strike prices.
 Several authors have attempted to improve the HKLW formula.
-Based on the results of \citet{berestycki2004impvol}, \citet{obloj2007fine} corrects the leading order term of the HKLW formula. \citet{henry2005general} derives the same leading order from the heat kernel under hyperbolic geometry. \citet{paulot2015asym} further provides a second-order approximation accurate in a wider region of strike prices, although the second-order term requires numerical integration.
-Further, \citet{lorig2015lsv} obtain implied BS volatility up to the third order in time, which is valid near the money.
-A more accurate solution of the SABR model, however, requires large-scale numerical methods such as the finite difference method~\citep{hagan2014arbfree,park2014sabr,vonsydow2018benchop}, continuous time Markov chain~\citep{cui2018ctmc-sabr}, multidimensional numerical integration~\citep{henry2005general,islah2009sabr-lmm,antonov2013sabr,korn2013exact}, and Monte-Carlo simulation~\citep{chen2012low,cai2017sabr,choi2019nsvh}.
+Based on the results of \citet{berestycki2004impvol}, \citet{obloj2007fine} corrects the leading order term of the HKLW formula. \citet{henry2005general} derives the same leading order term from the heat kernel under hyperbolic geometry. \citet{paulot2015asym} further provides a second-order approximation which is accurate in a wider region of strike prices at the cost of numerical integrations for the second-order term.
+Further, \citet{lorig2017lsv} obtain implied BS volatility up to the third order in time, which unfortunately is valid only near the money.
+A more accurate solution of the SABR model, however, requires large-scale numerical methods such as the finite difference method~\citep{hagan2014arbfree,park2014sabr,vonsydow2019benchop}, continuous time Markov chain~\citep{cui2018ctmc-sabr}, multidimensional numerical integration~\citep{henry2005general,islah2009sabr-lmm,antonov2013sabr,korn2013exact}, or Monte-Carlo simulation~\citep{chen2012low,cai2017sabr,choi2019nsvh}.